kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

 - For more info check [here](https://stackoverflow.com/questions/1549801/what-are-the-differences-between-type-and-isinstance)

-## Unit test
+## Unit tests

-- Provide a minimal end-to-end unit test (which creates a conda environment and then run a few unit tests)
+- Provide a minimal end-to-end unit testing (which creates a conda environment and then run a few unit tests)
 - Use
   - Pytest <https://docs.pytest.org/en/latest/>